Liberating football travel

 For the stadiums on the northern section of blue metro line 3, Újpest and Vasas, Nyugati station is a handy crossing point.
 Built into the adjoining mall, the business-friendly Crowne Plaza ambitiously opened during the pandemic, anticipating a new age of rail.
 Round the corner on the Nagykörút, long-established upscale chains such as the Radisson Blu Béke and Corinthia, original built for the 1896 Olympics and Hungarian millennial celebrations, are steeped in history.

 The city’s impressive hotel stock in the city centre is a key factor in Budapest hosting so many major sports events.
-Generations of Grand Prix drivers have stayed at the Kempinski Hotel Corvinus – just ask to look at the guest book while top football teams also sleep at The Ritz-Carlton next door.
+Generations of Grand Prix drivers have stayed at the Kempinski Hotel Corvinus – just ask to look at the guest book while top football teams also sleep at Al Habtoor Palace, the former The Ritz-Carlton, next door.

 Over the river in Buda, the Hotel Clark is named after the Scots engineer who completed the Chain Bridge it overlooks, best viewed from its rooftop bar.
 Nearer Margaret Bridge, the Novotel Budapest Danube provides river views to guests in superior rooms.